-- Look for mature cheddar or sharp cheddar, and always buy in a block.
+- Use a block of mature cheddar or sharp cheddar.
 Grating your own cheese is not only cheaper but will ensure a smooth texture after it melts.

-- I like the texture here, but you can blitz this soup – before adding the cheese – if you want it smooth.
+- Make it smooth.
+I like the texture here, but you can blitz this soup – before adding the cheese – if you want it smooth.

-- Add the milk in slowly, stirring all the time, to keep it lump-free.
+- Stir the roux constantly.
+Otherwise, the flour might burn or clump.
+Then, add the milk in slowly, stirring all the time, to keep it lump-free.

-- Try making a double batch and freezing half down.
+- Make a double batch and freeze half.
 That way, you can pull it out on one of those busy days for a no-fuss dinner.